-Keith N. Hampton is an Associate Professor in the Department of Communication, School of Communication and Information, and an affiliate member of the Graduate Faculty in Sociology at Rutgers University.
-He is Chair of the Social Media & Society Cluster in the School of Communication and Information.
+Keith N. Hampton holds the Professorship in Communication and Public Policy and is Associate Professor at Rutgers University's Department of Communication, School of Communication and Information.
+He is also an affiliate member of the Graduate Faculty in Sociology at Rutgers.
+He is Co-Chair of the Social Media & Society Cluster in the School of Communication and Information.
 He received his Ph.D. and M.A. from the University of Toronto in sociology, and a B.A. in sociology from the University of Calgary.
 Before joining the faculty at Rutgers, he was an assistant professor at the Annenberg School for Communication, University of Pennsylvania, and Assistant Professor and Class of '43 Chair in the Department of Urban Studies and Planning at the Massachusetts Institute of Technology.
 His research interests focus on the relationship between new information and communication technologies, social networks, democratic engagement, and the urban environment.

 Recent and ongoing projects include:

 This study explores possible outcomes associated with the pervasive nature of social media.
 Based on a national, representative telephone survey of adults, this study suggests that pervasive exposure to information from people’s personal network of friends and family, combined with the anytime-anywhere accessibility of social ties, is likely to affect outcomes related to stress, social isolation, the provision of social support, exposure to diverse points of view, and willingness to voice opinions.

 Social Interaction in Public Spaces: A Longitudinal Study -